“Fresh air and lots of excercise; with good facilties “

 Bolam Lake is one of Northumberland’s most beautiful country parks.
 The site consists of a large freshwater lake, which is surrounded by woodland and grassland.
-Visitors can enjoy a relaxing work around the lake or explore the well-established woodland which is both rich in wildlife and artistic landscapes.
+Visitors can enjoy a relaxing work around the lake, which travels through the well-established woodland which is both rich in wildlife and artistic landscapes.

 In November 2016, over a hundred birdwatchers gathered in the hope of catching a glimpse of a treasured rarity; an ‘Eyebrowed Thrush‘.
 This rare vagrant usually winters in SE Asia and Indonesia, so to find one in the heart of Northumberland was a welcome surprise.
 Unfortunately despite the best efforts of lots of enthusiastic birdwatchers, the bird was not re-located the following day.
 This was not surprising however, as Bolam Lake and the surrounding area, is a large area to cover and there was a large chance this special visitor had passed through or was sheltering from the constant rain showers, deep in the Country Park out of sight.

 There is a visitor centre with a cafe and shop.
 There are also toilets close to the visitor centre.

 They are three car parks which are open during daylight and are locked at dusk.